CyVerse-learning-materials/cyverse_quickstart_template/README.md

-# Base CyVerse Tutorial Repo
+# Base CyVerse Quickstart Repo

 You should copy this repo to build CyVerse Tutorials or Quickstarts

 ## How CyVerse tutorials are built

-Each CyVerse Tutorial or Quick Start has its own [ReadtheDocs](https://readthedocs.org/) page which in turn is built from its own repo.
-Starting from a [markdown](https://guides.github.com/features/mastering-markdown/) file, documentation is converted to [ReStructured Text](http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#substitution-definitions) using [PanDoc](http://pandoc.org/).
-The automatically generated .rst file will need some fixing to add helpful ReStructured text [directives](http://docutils.sourceforge.net/docs/ref/rst/directives.html).
-Next, the documentation is built using [Sphinx](http://www.sphinx-doc.org/en/1.4.8/), and hosted on a repo configured with GitHub [Webhooks/Services](http://docs.readthedocs.io/en/latest/webhooks.html).
-Finally, the site is added to ReadtheDocs for serving.
+Each CyVerse Tutorial or Quickstart has its own [ReadtheDocs](https://readthedocs.org/) page which in turn is built from its own repo.
+Starting from a [ResStructured text file](http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html) (index.rst) The documentation is built using [Sphinx](http://www.sphinx-doc.org/en/1.4.8/), and hosted on a repo configured with GitHub [Webhooks/Services](http://docs.readthedocs.io/en/latest/webhooks.html).
+Finally, the site is added to ReadtheDocs.
 Directions for completing this workflow are below **(See Building a Tutorial from Scratch)**.

 ## Documentation types